michaeltd/dots/readme.md

   Possible use: "git clone https://github.com/MichaelTd/dots", go through the this repository and select what fits your needs so you can incorporate it in your working environment.

-  My dots tend to be opinionated so take them with a grain of salt.
+  My dots tend to be opinionated so take them with a grain of rice ...err SALT, I meant salt.
+Take them with a grain of salt.

 ## [dot.files](dot.files)